 The Workflow Rhythm: Sit-Stand Ratios for Artists

-When in the "sit" phase of the cycle, the quality of the chair is paramount.
-A chair must provide active lumbar support that adapts to the artist's movements, especially when they lean forward to work on a tablet.
-The Flex, Dual-Backrests Ergonomic Office Chair is designed with an innovative dual backrest that moves independently, ensuring that both sides of the lower back remain supported even during asymmetrical reaching.
+When in the "sit" phase, the quality of the chair is paramount.
+A chair must provide active lumbar support that adapts to the artist's movements.
+The Flex, Dual-Backrests Ergonomic Office Chair is an example of an innovative design where the backrest moves independently, supporting the lower back even during asymmetrical reaching common in digital painting.

 The 5-Minute Mechanical Audit

-To ensure your setup is functioning at peak ergonomic efficiency, perform this quick audit:
+To ensure your setup is functioning at peak ergonomic efficiency, perform this quick audit based on Cornell University Ergonomic Workstation guidelines:

-1. The Elbow Test: With your tablet on the desk, is your elbow at an angle of 100-110 degrees?
-This "open" angle reduces ulnar nerve compression compared to a strict 90-degree bend.
+- The Elbow Test: With your tablet on the desk, is your elbow at an angle of 100–110 degrees?
+This "open" angle reduces ulnar nerve compression compared to a strict 90-degree bend (Source: Mayo Clinic Ergonomic Guidelines).

-2. The Sightline Test: Close your eyes, sit comfortably, and open them.
+- The Sightline Test: Close your eyes, sit comfortably, and open them.
 You should be looking at the top third of your monitor.
-If you are looking at the center, your monitor is too high.

-3. The Cable Tension Check: Raise your desk to its maximum height.
-Are your tablet cables taut?
-Safe routing requires 20-30% extra length to prevent snagging or damaging expensive ports during adjustment.
+- The Cable Tension Check: Raise your desk to its maximum height.
+Safe routing requires 20-30% extra length to prevent damaging expensive ports.

-4. The Foot Position: Are your feet flat on the floor (or a footrest) while sitting?
-According to CCOHS guidelines on sit/stand desks, proper foot support is the foundation of a neutral spine.
+- The Foot Position: Are your feet flat on the floor?
+According to CCOHS guidelines, proper foot support is the foundation of a neutral spine.

 Addressing the "Friction Points" of Tablet Use

-Furthermore, the placement of the keyboard is a constant struggle.
-Most artists place the keyboard behind the tablet, forcing them to reach over their work area.
-A Pull-out Keyboard Tray can solve this by keeping the keyboard at a lower, more natural height for the non-drawing hand to manage shortcuts, while the desk surface remains dedicated to the tablet.
+The placement of the keyboard is a constant struggle for artists.
+Most place the keyboard behind the tablet, forcing them to reach over their work area.
+A Pull-out Keyboard Tray can solve this by keeping the keyboard at a lower, more natural height for the non-drawing hand to manage shortcuts.

 Symptom Decoder: Identifying Mechanical Root Causes